Green Line Extension: Early planning

-In 1991, the state agreed to build a set of transit projects as part of the settlement of a lawsuit by the Conservation Law Foundation (CLF) over auto emissions from the Central Artery/Tunnel Project (Big Dig).
+In 1991, the state agreed to build a set of transit projects as part of an agreement with the Conservation Law Foundation (CLF), which had threatened a lawsuit over auto emissions from the Central Artery/Tunnel Project (Big Dig).
 Among these projects was a "Green Line Extension To Ball Square/Tufts University", to be complete by the end of 2011.
 While many of the projects were completed over the next 14 years, including the Old Colony Lines restoration and the South Boston Piers Transitway, the Green Line Extension was not advanced into planning.
 The 2003 Program for Mass Transportation considered both Green Line and Blue Line extensions to West Medford, including possible alignments through Union Square.
 Both modes were rated medium priority; the Blue Line version was twice as expensive due to the need to tunnel under the Charles River.
 In March 2005, with the extension not in the MBTA's five-year plan, the city of Somerville and the CLF filed a lawsuit against the state for breaching the 1991 agreement.